 Training Materials and Flyers

 IPS Virtual Racial Equity Workshop – Phase 1

-The two-day virtual Phase 1 training is designed to develop the capacity of participants to better understand racism in its institutional and structural forms.
+The two-day virtual Phase 1 training is designed to develop the capacity of IPS staff to better understand racism in its institutional and structural forms.
 Moving away from a focus on personal bigotry and bias, this workshop presents a historical, cultural, and structural analysis of racism.
 Topics covered include our fish/lake/groundwater analysis of structural racism; understanding and controlling implicit bias; race, poverty, and place; markedness theory; institutional power arrangements and power brokers; importance of definitions of race and racism; history and legacy of race in American economic and policy development; racial identity and its interaction with institutional culture.
-With shared language and a clearer understanding of how institutions and systems are producing unjust and inequitable outcomes, participants should leave the training better equipped to begin to work for change.
+With shared language and a clearer understanding of how institutions and systems are producing unjust and inequitable outcomes, IPS staff should leave the training better equipped to begin to work for change.

 IPS Groundwater Presentation